The Allen Funt Alma Tadema Collection: How a TV Prankster Saved Art

 The Controversy at The Met

-Funt didn't just hoard the paintings; he wanted the world to see them.
-In March 1973, he convinced The Metropolitan Museum of Art to host the Allen Funt Alma Tadema exhibition.
+The collector didn't just hoard the paintings; he wanted the world to see them.
+In March 1973, he convinced The Metropolitan Museum of Art to host an exhibition of his collection.

 John Canaday, the powerful critic for The New York Times, savaged the show.
 He wrote that the exhibition was "for people who want to be amused by the bad taste of their grandfathers."
 He dismissed the painstakingly painted marble as empty trickery.